 We know that florists are a talented lot.
 But we think they deserve more.

 Professional development – which is standard in most other trades and professions – will introduce florists to industry issues and new skills, help them make sustainable aesthetic and business decisions, and allow them to better connect with customers.

 We’ve created an education system for all members of the industry that fills in the knowledge that is missing from other programs.
-This system underpins a new approach to floral design, with a set of five design and business principles creating a new standard specifically in sustainability.
+This system underpins a new approach to floral design, with a set of four design and business principles creating a new standard specifically in sustainability.

 In the same way that we must urgently shift our dependence on fossil fuels to combat climate change, it is critical that we abandon our dependence on materials that pollute the natural environment.

 Floristry’s 50 year love-affair with an entirely unsustainable product – floral foam – must end as soon as possible.